 - handful chopped green onion or chive

 1. In a large pan heat your sesame oil on medium heat.
 Add your ginger and garlic and sauté, while stirring frequently to infuse your oil.
-After about 1-2 minutes add your ginger, mushroom, cabbage and carrots.
-Cook for around 5 minutes or until your vegetable have cooked down, this might almost be by half!
+After about 1-2 minutes add your mushroom, cabbage and carrots.
+Cook for around 5 minutes or until your vegetables have cooked down, this might almost be by half!
 To the mixture add the sesame seeds, liquid soy seasoning, maple syrup and chili paste and cook another 2-3 minutes or until there is no liquid in the pan.
 Remove from the heat and let cool.

 2. Boil a small pot of water and cook your vermicelli noodles.
 Follow the instructions on the packet and once cooked add to the vegetable mixture and stir till well combined.